Does Suboxone Show Up On A Drug Test?

 • Providers to tailor your treatment plan more effectively

-If you’re unsure how Suboxone might affect upcoming employment or legal testing, speak with your SaVida Health provider.
-We’re here to support your success and can provide documentation if needed.
+If you’re unsure how Suboxone might affect upcoming employment, legal, or probation testing, speak with your SaVida Health outpatient rehab provider.
+SaVida is here to support your addiction recovery journey and can provide documentation if needed.

-Suboxone is an evidence-based tool for treating opioid addiction, and drug testing is one piece of a larger strategy to help you stay on track.
+SaVida’s Suboxone clinics prioritize Suboxone for MAT treatment, as it is an evidence-based tool for treating opioid addiction.
 If you’re ready to start or continue treatment, SaVida Health is here to help.

 Tags :